chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 * `googleAnalyticsId` — a Google Analytics measurement id.
 Set it and the page loads Google's `gtag.js` and reports to that id; leave it empty, or leave the option out, and the page loads nothing and reports nothing.
-  The installer writes it empty, so a fresh install sends no analytics until you fill it in.
+  Neither the skin nor a fresh install sets it — the installer writes a commented-out example to fill in.
+(Installs from 6.11.3 through 7.0 have it in `weewx.conf` as an empty value, which also reports nothing.)
 * `analytics_host` — report only when the page is served from this hostname, which keeps a copy you are testing locally out of your figures.
 Empty, or absent, means report from wherever the page is